tr-yasuda/kitsunejs/docs/rust-comparison.md

 ## Overview

-This document shows the correspondence between Rust's `Result<T, E>` / `Option<T>` and kitsune.
+This document shows the correspondence between Rust's `Result<T, E>` / `Option<T>` and kitsunejs.
-It explains method correspondences and key differences to help Rust developers smoothly start using kitsune.
+It explains method correspondences and key differences to help Rust developers smoothly start using kitsunejs.

 ## Basic Philosophy

-kitsune faithfully reproduces Rust's Result/Option API as much as possible, but differs in the following ways:
+kitsunejs faithfully reproduces Rust's Result/Option API as much as possible, but differs in the following ways:

 - **Adjustments for TypeScript's type system**: Leverages TypeScript's type inference and type guards
 - **Functionality tailored to JavaScript ecosystem**: Promise integration, null/undefined conversion, etc.